yohamta/furex/README.md

 // Initialize the UI
 func (g *Game) initUI() {
-	// Create flex container
+	// Create flexbox container
 	rootFlex := furex.NewFlex(0, 0, screenWidth, screenHeight)

-	// Set the options for flex layout rootFlex.Direction = furex.Row
+	// Set the options for flexbox
+	rootFlex.Direction = furex.Row
 	rootFlex.Justify = furex.JustifyCenter
 	rootFlex.AlignItems = furex.AlignItemCenter
 	rootFlex.AlignContent = furex.AlignContentCenter
 	rootFlex.Wrap = furex.Wrap

-	// Make flex children
-	for i := 0; i < 20; i++ {
+	// Make flex items to add on flexbox container for i := 0; i < 20; i++ {
 		// Each flex children must have fixed size (width and height) so far
 		// In this example the width is 50 and the height is 50 rootFlex.AddChild(furex.NewBox(50, 50, colors[i%3]))
 	}

-	// Layer: A layer can be stacked on other layers
+	// Layer: A Layer can be stacked inside a View layer := furex.NewLayerWithContainer(rootFlex)
-	//        so you can make complex UI with multiple layers. layer := furex.NewLayerWithContainer(rootFlex)

-	// View: A view handles multiple layers of the UI
+	// View: A View handles multiple layers of the UI and propagate UI events
-	//                  and also the UI events such as touches or mouse click. g.view = furex.NewView()
+	//       such as touches or mouse click. g.view = furex.NewView()
 	g.view.Layout(0, 0, screenWidth, screenHeight)

-	// Add the layer to the view
+	// Add the layer to the View
 	g.view.AddLayer(layer)
 }